journeyman33/k8s-resume-blog/content/post/week_three.md

 1. ``` kubectl scale deployment web --replicas=6 ```
 2. ```kubectl autoscale deployment web --cpu-percent=50 --min=2 --max=10```

-What happens when the marketing campaign ends and the traffic to our ecom site drops?
+What happens when the marketing campaign ends and the traffic to our ecomerce site drops?
 Will we remember to run the command to scale the application down?

 Clearly the second option is better.